DitlevR/FunctionalProgramming/README.md

 In Employee. elm you can see a single result of employee with the id of 1 or all employees.
 In Department.elm you can see all departments.
 Its all a get Http request from our backend.
-We use a Json decoder to decode the json we get from our backend.
+We use a Json decoder to decode the json we get from our backend and create tables in the endpoints where we collect all of our data.
-The layout of the pages are not pretty but we tried our best to just get something to work.